 - Objective: This is where you document the repeatable and measurable facts.
 This could include the “Patient appears pale.”
 Also include vital signs, any laboratory results, IV fluids, age, weight, etc.

 - Assessment: This method is used to document the primary diagnosis.
-If a diagnosis has been made, then you can use this section to comment on if the patient is getting better or deteriorating.
-A complete list should be done every 1–2 days in this section or when a new issue comes up.
+You can use this section to comment if the patient is getting better or deteriorating.
+A patients health status can change, so a complete list should be done every 1–2 days.

-- Plan: This section is used for creating a treatment plan along with any further testing or even referrals.
-If the patient is admitted to a hospital, you should include a likely discharge date as that can help the unit’s Nurse Manager.
+- Plan: If a patient is admitted then this section is used for creating a treatment plan along with any further testing or even referrals.
+You should include a likely discharge date as that can help the unit’s Nurse Manager.

 How Much to Write

 When it comes to medical documentation, writing too little or much can both have pros and cons.